Are you wondering why do cat collars have bells?

 A bell helps cat owners know where their feline friends are at all times.

-If you have newly-born kittens, you know they love coming between your legs as you walk.
+If you have newly born kittens, you know they love to come between your legs as you walk.
 The sounds can prevent you from crashing them.

 If you have several cats in your house, some of them may be aggressive and bully other cats.